Robert Kowal

 Typewritten pages and journal from April 4th, 2011

 My wife and I collect typewriters.
-We both find them aesthetically appealing; my wife has a penchant for portable models, especially those with folding features whereas I favor the more substantial desktop style.
+We both find them aesthetically appealing; my wife has a penchant for portable models, especially those with folding features whereas I favor the more substantial desktop models.
 We both find the combination of durable engineering with design elegance endearing.
 [1] Moreover, we both enjoy actually writing on these machines.
 Mary even wrote a series of short stories about typewriters on several of our typewriters exploring the mediatory impact of the tool upon her text.

 Personally, I have recently begun to do creative writing on a typewriter.
 I find that the process of actuating keys (I use manuals) imposes a pace upon my writing which better matches my compositional rhythm.
 I must compose the sentence before I embark upon it lest I end up with dangling ideas or prepositions.
 Yet the typewriter is implacably patient; my computer blinks its prompting cursor at me.
 It hums with the draw of electricity.
 It glows with the animating light of potentiality and tempts one with online distractions and other enterprises (so many aps to while away the day).
 With the typewriter there is a history, the past, embedded as pits in the platen, as wear on the most commonly used faces [2], in the touch of keys, etc. With the typewriter there are only words.